 The truth is, employee feedback can make or break the difference between an organization that’s healthy and thriving, and an organization that maintains the status quo to the detriment of their employee health, ability to grow, and ultimately, their profits.

-First, employee feedback can help prevent turnover.
+Employee feedback can prevent turnover

 High employee turnover poses an enormous cost to your organization.
 Not only does it represent a loss of labor, time, and knowledge, but it can also be extremely expensive.
 In fact, the cost of turnover can add up to 33% of an employee’s annual salary – easily adding up to tens of thousands of dollars, and potentially hitting six figures.

 By collecting feedback, employers can strategically troubleshoot and resolve issues before they cause talent to leave.
 For example, asking an employee about their mental health can result in a productive conversation that helps employers learn how to mitigate stress and support their staff.

-According to Forbes, successful founders often lose their curiosity.
+Successful founders often lose their curiosity.
 The problem with that?
 When leaders lose their curiosity about introducing new ideas or perspectives into their organization, they lose the ability to adapt and evolve in a beneficial way.

 By asking so-called “hard questions” in the workplace, leaders can continue to stay curious, remain open to change, and be ready to bring their organization into a greater place of thriving and success.

-Here are some questions that you can ask your employees that can elicit valuable responses–and insight for your business.
+Here are some questions that you can ask your employees that can elicit valuable responses, and insight for your business.

 How’s your mental health?